sebastianedberg/v5-aep-sdk-partner-demo/ios/README.md

 This project is solely to be seen as a demo app of the AEP SDK capabilities and accelerator and not a production ready implementation.

-## SDK V5
+## AEP SDK

-In this demo app you will be using the [Adobe Experience Platform SDK for Android](https://aep-sdks.gitbook.io/docs/)
+In this demo app you will be using the [Adobe Experience Platform SDK for iOS](https://aep-sdks.gitbook.io/docs/)

 ## Download SDK

-The app does already include the latest version through [Gradle](https://gradle.org/) but if you want to update the SDK feel free to do so.
+The app does already include the latest version through [cocoapods](https://cocoapods.org/) but if you want to update the SDK feel free to do so.
 Be aware that updates might effect the code base.
 Please test it thoroughly.

 * [Get the SDK](https://aep-sdks.gitbook.io/docs/getting-started/get-the-sdk)
 * [Community Forum](https://forums.adobe.com/community/experience-cloud/platform/core-services/mobile-service)